DeanoC/overlord/README.md

 }
 ```

 This configuration assumes you are using the Metals extension for Scala in Visual Studio Code.
-Replace `tangnano9k` and `template_project.over` with your specific board and `.over` file.
+Replace `tangnano9k` and `template_project.yaml` with your specific board and `.yaml` file.

 ## Documentation